 - The product(s) you’ve ordered

-- Whether you’d paid the invoice a vendor provided
+- Whether you paid the invoice a vendor provided

 You can even set stock level restrictions for each vendor inside Stocky.
 If you try to create a PO for 80 items but your vendor has a minimum order requirement of 100, for example, the PO will be updated to reflect that.
 No back-and-forth delays needed.

-Did your co-worker place the order for next month’s inventory?
+Did you already place an order for next month’s inventory?
 By implementing POs into your buying process, one look inside your PO system will show the answer—preventing you from buying the same merchandise twice.